TheCodeCompany-Sem/BMX-TEAMNL-IOT/docs/Daily-documentation.md

 We're starting to consider using an arduino to receive the data and send it to the wemos which would then communicate with the internet.
 That solution would be less elegant and require some work.
 But it would get us unstuck.

 At the end of the day nearly everything worked except for the windsspeed sensor.
-I used these tutorials:
+We used these tutorials today to try and fix the sensors:

 - [ESP8266 Weather Station - with Wind and Rain Sensors](https://tysonpower.de/blog/esp8266-weather-station)
 - [Arduino Measure Wind Speed](https://www.aeq-web.com/arduino-anemometer-wind-sensor/?lang=en)